airstruck/knife/readme/system.md

   The second return value, if present, should be a table of entities to append to the entities list.

-`System` returns a function representing your system.
-Call this function as needed (for example, in your update or draw routine).
+The `System` factory function returns a function representing your system.
+Call this returned function as needed; for example, in your update or draw routine.
 It requires an entities list as the first argument, followed by any number of optional arguments to be passed along to the `process` function.